 Malware is a term used for any software used to disrupt computer operations, infiltrate private computers, steal sensitive data, or display unwanted advertising.

-Early malicious software, including the first Internet worm, were designed as experiments or pranks, but this has evolved to today where governments and skilled hackers deploy malware to steal sensitive data or disrupt operations.
+Early malicious software, including the first Internet worm, was designed as experiments or pranks, but this has evolved to today where governments and skilled hackers deploy malware to steal sensitive data or disrupt operations.

-Malware is predominantly used for criminal purposes, but there have been examples of when malware was used for sabotage.
+Malware is predominantly used for criminal purposes, but there have been examples of when it was used for sabotage.
 These acts of sabotage rarely benefit the hackers or those who deploy the software, instead causing mass disruption or deletion of huge amounts of data.

 Worms and viruses are among the best-known examples of malware.
 A computer virus is a program which embeds itself in other executable software without the user’s knowledge.
 When that program is run, the virus replicates by reproducing itself or infecting other programs by modifying them.

 A worm, however, is a stand-alone program which actively transmits itself over a network to infect other computers.
 In short, a worm spreads on its own, whereas a virus needs the user to run an infected program.

 The use of malware has grown alongside the growth of the internet.
 There are, however, tools specifically designed to combat such programs.
 There are many types of anti-virus and anti-malware software, which act as a scanner checking if files are legitimate or not.

 Some websites also offer website security scans, while an ‘air gap’ can be used as a last resort.
 An ‘air gap’ completely disconnects infected computers from other networks and devices – but malware has been known to beat the ‘air gap’ through such means as removable media.